swiftMessenger/launchpop/README.md

 ## DOM-only initialization

 If you rely entirely on markup, call `launchpop.init()` to scan for `[data-launchpop-id]` elements.
 When `autoAttachTriggers` is true, elements with `data-launchpop-triggers="<id>"` are automatically bound to matching popups.

+For best results, add aria-role="modal" and aria-hidden="true" to the main popup element, which will help with accessibility for content that will be hidden on pageload.